s0rta/revengate-new/roadmap.md

 ## v0.6
 - [ ] style UI with Godot theme
   - [ ] non actions are easily distinguished from turn-ending action
-- [ ] help screen with contextual content
 - [ ] splash image as the start screen background
 - [x] water ripples VFX